Taumata – School Houses

 There are six Taumata, Houses at Hutt Valley High School are each named after a prominent Wellington maunga, mountain peak or landmark.

 House groups are made up of students from Years 9 to 13.
 Each house has two student leaders.
-Houses compete against each other in a range of activities throughout the year including sports, cultural, creative and service activities.
-Students can also gain House points each term through their Attitude to Learning grades.
+Houses compete against each other in a range of activities throughout the year events.
+In 2025, house points were awarded for Athletics Day, netball, 4-way volleyball, quizzes, Attitude to Learning grades, House Has Talent, and for the first time, the Penalty Shootout with the Wellington Phoenix!

 The Story of Each House